iribarren/scaleboard/README.md

 ## Plugins structure

 Plugins are stored in each own separate directory called `Plugins`.
-Each plugin is composed of two files:
+Each plugin is composed of these files:

 * `main.js`:  the logic of the plugin.
 It retrieves __what__ is going to be shown in the dashboard
 * `main.hbs`: template of the plugin.
 It specifies __how__ the info is going to be shown in the dashboard
+* `config.example.json`: Configuration file example for the plugin.
+It specifies which fields are required for the plugin to work.
+If the values are added to the example, they may be used as default values when the plugin is enabled.
+Example value for configuration fields that hold credentials should not be provided.

 This is the basic structure of a `main.js` file: